stacks-archive/radiks/README.md

 }

 const project = await Project.findById('some-id-here');
-console.log(project.tasks); // will already have fetch and decrypted all related tasks
+console.log(project.tasks); // will already have fetched and decrypted all related tasks
 ~~~

 ## Collaboration